NigeleM/Turtle/README.md

 # Turtle Is Under Update and rewriting
 Turtle Programming Language
+# Where I am Currently
+1. Re-writing interpreter in go
+2. Output establsihed
+3. Variable and non variable expressions can be evaluated
+4. Display different data to the screen.

 # The Turtle Programming Language
 Turtle was my side project during community college and university.